pgvector/pgvector/README.md

 CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 100);
 ```

 A lower value provides better recall at the cost of speed.
-A [good place to start](https://github.com/facebookresearch/faiss/issues/112) is `4 * sqrt(rows)`.
+A good place to start is:

+- `rows / 1000` for up to 1M rows
+- `sqrt(rows)` for over 1M rows

 ### Query Options